 Vice-President of Communications

-Dr. Rochani is a registered Pharmacist from Vadodara, Gujarat, India.
+Dr. Rochani is a Pharmacist from India.
 He received Ph.D. in Bio Nano Science Fusion from Toyo University, Japan.
-After working as a postdoctoral fellow at Toyo University, he recently joined Dr. Gagan Kaushal’s laboratory in Department of Pharmaceutical Sciences, Thomas Jefferson University (TJU).
-He has published many papers in the field of mass spectrometry and nano drug deliveries in the field of infectious and non-infectious diseases.
-At TJU he is working on developing LC-MS based methods for understanding the pharmacokinetics and dynamics of various novel nanoformulations for developing personalized nano anticancer therapy.
-He is also working towards developing targeted and non-targeted metabolomics solutions for having a better understanding of cancer development and progression.
-In JPA he is mainly responsible for developing web content and communicating various scientific and nonscientific events organized by JPA on social media platforms.
+He is working as a research fellow at Dr. Gagan Kaushal’s laboratory in the Department of Pharmaceutical Sciences, Thomas Jefferson University (TJU).
+His field of expertise involves formulation development, proteomics, metabolomics, nanodrug delivery, PK/PD and mass spectrometry.
+At JPA he is mainly responsible for developing Jeff post and communicating various scientific and nonscientific events organized by JPA on social media platforms.
 He is also Editor-in-Chief of PSERT.

 Dani is primarily interested in math and cognitive science, which he studied first in college at Cornell University.
 He then returned home to Maryland to earn his PhD in Neuroscience from the NIH/Brown University Graduate Partnership Program, researching in Dr. Karen Berman’s lab the relationship between dopamine and brain oscillations in schizophrenia.
 Most recently in 2018, he joined Dr. Shennan Weiss’s Computational Epilepsy Lab as a postdoctoral fellow here at Jefferson, where he investigates neurophysiological biomarkers of human memory formation, specifically focusing on high frequency gamma oscillations.